Biden visited Maui after devastating wildfires. He was met with grief over relief efforts

 Temporary shelters could turn into permanent camps worries Kaniela Ing, a former member of Hawaii's House of Representatives who represented Maui in the state legislature.
 Ing wants officials to declare a moratorium on foreclosures, subsidize rent and mortgage payments and provide forgivable loans to small businesses similar to the program the federal government operated during the coronavirus pandemic.

-"The scale of the crisis demands like federal level investments," he said.
+"The scale of the crisis demands like federal level investments," Ing, the national director of the Green New Deal Network, said.

 Dr. John Vaz, the CEO of the Community Clinic of Maui, said that in the acute phase, donations of food and access to transportation and transitional house have been abundant.
 "But I can already see that some of those local efforts are not going to be sustainable," he said.